Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Expected Value Problems

 \section{Expected Value Problems}

-This appendix presents the EV for the {\NDFPP}.
-For this, we define the parameters $ {prob}_d$, which are the probability of occurrence of events $d \in \mathcal{D}$.
+This section presents the {\EV} for the {\NDFPP}.
+For this, we define the parameters ${prob}_d$, which are the probability of occurrence of events $d \in \mathcal{D}$.
 Table~\ref{tab:disruptions} shows the probability of each disruption, and the probability of no-natural disruption is $ {prob}_{nd} = 1 - \sum_{d \in \mathcal{D}_0} {prob}_d$.
 We specify a general EV formulation for the {\NDFPP} as:

 where $\overline{\xi}_x^{f}$ is the mean of the endogenous capacity of facility $f \in \mathcal{N_F}$.
 Variables $x_f^p$ and $z_e$ have the same definition as before, and variables $y_{ij}$ are the flow of goods in arcs $(i,j) \in \mathcal{A}$ in the average case.